kevinveenbirkenbach/cymais/docs/guides/user/Readme.md

 ## 🏢 Enterprise Users
 ### How to Get Started 🏁
-If your organization provides CyMaIS services, follow these steps:
+If your organization provides Infinito.Nexus services, follow these steps:
 - Your **administrator** will provide login credentials.
 - Access **cloud services** via a web browser or mobile apps.
 - For support, contact your **system administrator**.

 ## 🏠 Private Users
 ### How to Get Started 🏁
-If you're an **individual user**, you can sign up for CyMaIS services:
+If you're an **individual user**, you can sign up for Infinito.Nexus services:
-- **Register an account** at [cymais.cloud](https://cymais.cloud).
+- **Register an account** at [infinito.nexus](https://infinito.nexus).
 - Choose the applications and services you need.
-- Follow the setup guide and start using CyMaIS services immediately.
+- Follow the setup guide and start using Infinito.Nexus services immediately.

 ## 📚 Learn More
-Discover more about CyMaIS applications:
+Discover more about Infinito.Nexus applications:
 - :doc:`roles/application_glosar`
 - :doc:`roles/application_categories`

-For further information, visit our **[Information Hub](https://hub.cymais.cloud)** for tutorials, FAQs, and community support.
+For further information, visit our **[Information Hub](https://hub.infinito.nexus)** for tutorials, FAQs, and community support.

 You can also register for updates and support from our community.